 - high-fiber cereals

 Yes, you will lose weight by cutting calories.
-But committing to a daily workout will boost your burn and ramp up results.
+But commit to a daily workout as well.
+This will boost your burn and ramp up results.
 In addition to burning calories, you’ll slash your risk of certain medical conditions and lengthen your lifespan.
 One way to get and stay motivated is to buy a fitness tracker or pedometer.
 The widely accepted goal is 10,000 steps per day.
-People who meet that goal are more likely to net 30 minutes of moderate physical activity on most, if not all, days of the week.
+People who meet that net 30 minutes of moderate physical activity on most, if not all, days of the week.
 This can result in reduced blood pressure and increased weight loss.

-Also, make certain you are combining cardiovascular exercise like running or biking with strength training and flexibility training.
-These three components are the basis of lasting physical health and can reduce cardiovascular disease, increase bone density, and improve flexibility while reducing aches and pains.
+Make sure you combine cardiovascular exercise such as running or biking with strength training and flexibility training.
+These three components are the basis of lasting physical health.
+They can reduce cardiovascular disease, increase bone density, and improve flexibility while reducing aches and pains.

-Whether it’s your spouse, a coworker, an online support group, a healthcare professional, or a trainer, make sure you have someone who will hold you accountable.
-It should be someone who will listen to you when you’re frustrated or tired, and cheer you on.
+It could be your spouse, a coworker, an online support group, a healthcare professional, or a trainer; make sure you have someone who will hold you accountable.
+It should be someone who will listen to you when you’re frustrated or tired, and also cheer you on.

 According to the Journal of Consulting and Clinical Psychology, people who are on a weight-loss journey with friends or family members are not only more likely to lose the weight they intend to, they are also more likely to keep it off.

-Be honest with yourself, and identify potential sticky situations before they arise.
+Be honest with yourself.
+Identify potential sticky situations before they arise.
 Then make a plan for dealing with them when they do.
-If you’re a parent of a toddler and often find yourself finishing their leftover noodles and chicken nuggets, pop a piece of mint gum while they’re eating to stop mindless nibbling.
+If you’re a parent of a toddler and often find yourself finishing your child’s leftover noodles and chicken nuggets, pop in a piece of mint gum to stop mindless nibbling.
 Chocoholics can prepare for cravings by storing individually wrapped, bite-size pieces in the freezer.
-When the longing for fudge hits, unwrap and eat one piece at a time.
-That way, you’ll have to wait for each serving.
+When the longing for chocolate hits, unwrap and eat one piece at a time.
+That way you’ll have to wait for each serving.

 One of the most frequent obstacles for people is lack of convenience.
-Making healthy meals ahead of time and having fresh fruits and vegetables cut up and in the refrigerator can make wise snacks just as readily available as processed, unhealthy snacks.
+Making healthy meals ahead of time takes planning.
+But having fresh fruits and vegetables cut up and in the refrigerator can make for wise snack choices, opposed to readily available processed, unhealthy snacks.
 Always have healthy options in the house.
 Make a shopping list and sticking to it, and avoid shopping when you are hungry.

-Weight-loss plateaus can happen to even the most dedicated dieter.
-A plateau occurs when your metabolism changes as it grows accustomed to the lifestyle changes you have made.
+Weight-loss plateaus happen to even the most dedicated person.
+A plateau occurs when your metabolism changes as it grows accustomed to the new lower weight and lifestyle changes you have made.
 After a few months of continuous weight loss, you may find your progress stalled despite still dieting and working out.
 This can be incredibly frustrating.

-Losing weight and attaining better health is a learning process, and it’s one that doesn’t come overnight.
-Steadfast commitment to change will allow you to adopt the healthy habits that will help you achieve your goals and maintain a healthy weight for life.
+Losing weight and attaining better health is a learning process.
+It’s one that also doesn’t come overnight.
+Steadfast commitment is required.
+But this change will allow you to adopt the healthy habits needed in order to achieve your goals and maintain a healthy weight for life.